Patternslib/Patterns-site/README.md

 Patterns will then be checked out into ./patternslib and the files for the individual patterns (index.html, scss, documentation.md etc.) are located in ./patternslib/src/pat/${pattern name}/

+A bundle.js will be created, and Jekyll will serve the site on port 4000.

 Jekyll will pick up modifications to these files and because this is a git checkout, you can also commit and push your changes to Patterns.

 ### Generating the site

-Running ``make designerhappy`` will generate and serve the site.
+Running ``make designerhappy`` will generate and serve the site on port 4000.

 Otherwise you can also run:

-    bundle exec jekyll serve --watch --baseurl ""
+    bundle exec jekyll serve --watch --baseurl "" --port xxxx

+where xxxx is your port number.

 ### How to include the demos and docs for the individual patterns